jbs4bmx/BandanaOfProtection/README.md

         "Jaws": true    // [Boolean]
     },
     "Resources": {
         "RepairCost": 1,        // [Integer] value must be a whole number - Sets the cost to repair the item.
-        "Durability": 1,        // [Integer] value must be a whole number - Sets the durability amount of the item.
+(1-9999999) "Durability": 1,        // [Integer] value must be a whole number - Sets the durability amount of the item.
+(1-9999999)
-        "minTraderLevel": 1,    // [Integer] value must be a whole number - Sets the minimum required trader level to acquire before you can purchase this item.
+        "minTraderLevel": 1,    // [Integer] value must be a whole number - Sets the minimum required trader level to acquire this item.
+(1-4)
         "marketPrice": 1,       // [Integer] value must be a whole number - Sets the Flea Market price of the item.
+(1-9999999)
         "traderPrice": 1        // [Integer] value must be a whole number - Sets the Ragman price of the item.
-    },
+(1-9999999) },
     "other": {
         "HideWarningMessage": false     // Verify that you have read this document and the configuration file.